Dryer sheet alternatives that will keep your laundry smelling fresh and free of the toxic chemicals in traditional dryer sheets.

 - Add 1/2 cup of white vinegar to the rinse cycle.
 Don’t worry, your favorite shirt won’t smell like a pickle – the vinegar smell dissipates in the wash!

-Do you use dryer sheets or have you come up with an alternative that works for you?
+Do you use dryer sheets or have you come up with a non-toxic alternative that works for you?